Tampa Boat Accident Lawyers

 Helping Crew Members with Jones Act Negligence Claims

 According to a section of federal law known as the Jones Act, a seaman injured during employment may be entitled to file suit against his or her employer.
-The Tampa Boat Accident Lawyers of Morgenstern & Herd, P.A. can represent you on your Jones Act claim to determine if there was employer negligence, co-worker negligence, products liability, or if your ship was unseaworthy due to defects or conditions.
+The Tampa Boat Accident Lawyers of Morgenstern & Herd, PLLC can represent you on your Jones Act claim to determine if there was employer negligence, co-worker negligence, products liability, or if your ship was unseaworthy due to defects or conditions.

 Our Tampa Boat Accident Lawyers understand the complications of the Jones Act.
 They will fight to recover compensation for: